The “75k Mile List”

 Cracked and Failed Thermostat Housings

-6cyl.
-Only.
-The factory thermostat housing can eventually crack causing cooling system failure.
-Replacement with an aluminum housing, or replacing with the new composite units every 60k or so will prevent problems.
+For 6 cylinder cars only, the factory thermostat housing can eventually crack causing cooling system failure.
+Replacement with an aluminum housing, or with the new composite units every 60k miles will prevent problems.
 We also recommend replacing the thermostat while the housing is off.

-All S50/52 and M50/52 thermostats should be replaced at the same interval.
-Sometimes they fail in the Open position (car runs cold, and you are lucky) sometimes in the Closed position (car gets hot and you need to pull over and call the tow truck).
+All S50/52 and M50/52 thermostats should be replaced at the same interval of 60k miles.
+Sometimes they fail in the Open position (car runs cold) sometimes in the Closed position (car runs hot).
+If your temperature gauge climbs above the ¾ mark TURN THE CAR OFF IMMEDIATELY AND CALL A TOW TRUCK.

 Fan Clutch Failure

-Most fan clutches fail between 80 and 100k miles.
-They provide the primary cooling for your car, and are easy for us to diagnose.
-If the car is hot (just drove it for a while) and you turn off the engine, you should feel a decent amount of resistance when trying to turn the fan clutch.
-If not, its toast.
+Symptom: Fan clutch shows low resistance after driving (while the engine is still warm) when manually turning the fan clutch.
+Most fan clutches fail between 80k and 100k miles.
+They provide the primary cooling for your car and are easy for us to diagnose.
+If, after driving the car and while the engine is still warm, you do not feel a significant amount of resistance when trying to manually turn the fan clutch, we recommend immediate replacement.

 Accessory Belt and Tensioner Failure